You are here: Urology Textbook > Testes > Torsion of testicular appendage

 Imaging

-Doppler ultrasonography of the testis: signs for torsion of testicular appendage are a mild hydrocele, an enlarged testicular appendix [fig. ultrasonography of hydatid torsion ] and evidence of testicular blood flow.
-The problem is the reliable differentiation between testicular torsion and torsion of testicular appendage.
-If testicular torsion cannot be ruled out, surgical exploration is warrented.
+Doppler ultrasonography of the testis: signs for torsion of testicular appendage are a mild hydrocele and an enlarged testicular appendix [fig. ultrasonography of hydatid torsion ] and evidence of testicular blood flow.
+The reliable differentiation between testicular torsion and torsion of the testicular appendage can be difficult; surgical exploration may be necessary.

 Treatment of Hydatid torsion